Pre-registration training for childminders in England

 Before you apply to register with Ofsted, you need to have taken a paediatric first aid course - this is one designed for people working with children.
 The EYFS guidelines for childcarers state that first aid training must:

 - cater for practitioners caring for children in the absence of their parents

 - cover what to include in a first aid kit for babies and children

 - demonstrate resuscitation techniques using models of babies and children, and give practitioners a chance to practise on models of each age group

 - include how to record accidents and incidents appropriately.

-PACEY offers paediatric first aid training, ideal for your initial training.
-The course is delivered by experienced tutors, many of whom come from a childcare background.
+PACEY works with Tigerlily Training to provide a suitable paediatric first aid qualification, ideal for your initial training.
+The course is delivered by experienced tutors with an understanding of childcare settings.
 Their experience in delivering learning will give you the knowledge, skills and confidence required to effectively administer first aid, as well as meet the requirements of registration.

 Your Disclosure and Barring Service (DBS) check